BakareTobias/computer_vision/README.md

 #### How Does it Work?
 Step 1:  The webcam checks if your hand is in view.
 (So keep your hands where it can see 'em)

-Step 2:  There's a rectangle with a purple outline in your webcam feed.
-This is the virtual trackpad.
-When your index finger is in this box, the cursor will move accordingly*.
+Step 2:  A virtual trackpad is displayed in the webcam feed.
+Moving your index fingertip in this region controls the cursor*, allowing the entire screen to be reached without exaggerated hand movements

 Step 3:  Tap your index and your middle finger together for a left click.
 Hold them together for a click and hold(higlighting/dragging operations)

 Step 4: Tap your index, middle, and ring fingers for a right click.
 Thats it!

-*the cursor uses a smoothing average function, as well as a Kalman filter to reduce output jitter
+*the cursor uses a moving average, as well as a Kalman filter to reduce output jitter while preserving responsiveness

 #### Libraries used: opencv, mediapipe, pynput(smoother mouth experience than pyautogui)